petter-holmberg/cpp-ref/classes.md

 For a [RAII class](#RAII):
 - Allocate the resource in it (or do setup for lazy allocation later).

 The default constructor is the one that takes no arguments.
-If possible, one should be defined by the class (must be done explicitly if other constructors are defined) because otherwise the class will not be usable in arrays and STL containers, and in virtual base classes the lack of one means all derived classes must explicitly define all the base class's arguments.
+If possible, one should be defined by the class (must be done explicitly if other constructors are defined) because otherwise the class will not be usable in arrays and STL containers, and in virtual base classes the lack of one means that all derived classes must explicitly define all the base class's arguments.
 [Meyers96](#Meyers96) §4

 If the constructor can take exactly one argument (default values may allow this for multi-argument constructors), use the `explicit` keyword to prevent implicit type conversion (almost always unwanted).
 [Meyers96](#Meyers96) §5, [Sutter05](#Sutter05) §40